• SAA Faculty, staff, and students who attended the 2022 NAIS People of Color Conference

 The motto of St. Agnes Academy is Veritas, and the truth of our Catholic faith is that we are called to honor the dignity of every individual.
 Each one of us is crafted in God’s image, and we are all worthy of experiencing God’s unconditional love.
 Catholic Social Teaching promotes the dignity of the individual and our solidarity as one human family seeking peace and justice.
 St. Agnes models God’s unconditional love and Catholic Social Teaching through the expression of the Dominican pillars of Prayer, Study, Community, and Preaching in all we do, and the Office of Community Culture is an extension of this mission imperative.

-As Director of Community Culture, I serve as a member of the Principal’s Team, and I am responsible for oversight of the student Affinity Clubs including:
+As Director of Community Culture, I serve as a Social Studies teacher, a member of the Principal’s Team and the Academics Hiring Team, and I am responsible for oversight of the student Affinity Clubs – organizations promoting belonging and advocacy for under voiced communities - including:

-I commit to promoting equitable and inclusive practices for St. Agnes Academy’s students, families, and faculty/staff.
+I commit to celebrating St. Agnes’ diversity and to promoting equitable and inclusive practices for St. Agnes Academy’s students, families, and faculty/staff.
 I am particularly interested in involving more parents representing diverse backgrounds and identities in St. Agnes community life.
 Please reach out at 713-219-5435 or monica.delacerda@st-agnes.org if interested in learning more.

 Sincerely,